-Dr. Lisa Hardebeck is the owner, director and lead clinician at Olympic Psychology Services.
+Dr. Lisa Hardebeck is the owner and Clinic Director at Olympic Psychology Services.

 She earned a Master’s degree in counseling from St. Martin’s University, and a Ph.D. in clinical psychology from Seattle Pacific University.
 After finishing her Ph.D., she completed a post-doctoral fellowship through Tacoma’s Mary Bridge Pediatric Psychology Services Unit, and the University of Washington’s Center on Human Development and Disability.
 She was also a presenter at the National Academy of Neuropsychology's national conference.